 How to Clean Retainers

-Learn the best ways to clean and maintain your retainers to be sure you protect your investment and your teeth.
+Learn the best ways to clean and maintain your retainer to be sure you protect your investment and your teeth.

-If you’re wearing a retainer frequently, cleaning your retainer and keeping your retainer clean is essential as it basically lives in your mouth.
-You would put any other smell bacteria-infested things in your mouth, so why would you put a dirty retainer in there?
+If you’re wearing a retainer frequently, cleaning it and keeping your retainer clean is essential as it lives in your mouth!
+You would put any other small bacteria-infested things in your mouth, so why would you put a dirty one in there?
 A retainer that hasn’t been cleaned will have lots of bacteria since it will be in a moist and warm environment where bacteria can thrive.
-It will also collect plaque and tartar which will lead to it smelling and tasting funny.
+It will also collect plaque and tartar, which can lead to it smelling and tasting funny.

-Here are some signs you may notice when retainer cleaning is overdue:
+Here are some signs you may notice when cleaning is overdue:

 - Small white spots